tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 *   Parameter server training support for Keras compile/fit style training API
 *   Minimal code changes across usage with other strategies
 *   Minimal performance implications

+## Glossary

+* Parameter server training: a distributed training method utilizing multiple machines to scale up model training, utilizing a set of training workers, and a set of parameter servers that store the training variables.

+* Coordinator: A task (referring to a program run on a dedicated machine) where the python program creates variables on parameter servers, defines functions to be executed on remote workers, and controls the training via `ParameterServerStrategy` and `ClusterCoordinator` APIs.

+* `model.fit`: A Keras API for running epoch and step based training loops, with user-provided optimizers, metrics, loss, and callbacks etc.

 ## Proposed options and solutions